First Brands Group: Liquidating Plan Follows $2.3B Fraud Collapse

 | Total On-Balance Sheet | ~$6.1 billion |

 The first lien term loans alone exceeded $4.6 billion, reflecting the company's reliance on leveraged lending to fund acquisitions.
 The side-car term loan had already been accelerated prior to the filing, adding to the company's liquidity crisis.
-With operating leverage of approximately 5x, the company faced annual debt service costs exceeding $900 million alongside operational issues described in court filings.
+The First Day Declaration describes annual debt service costs exceeding $900 million alongside the operational issues that preceded the filing.

 Off-Balance Sheet Obligations.